yzziizzy/EACSMB/README.md

 # Controls (for now)

 * a/s to rotate.
-* Mouse scroll or z/x to zoom.
+* z/x to zoom.
-* Right click or the arrow keys to move.
+* Arrow keys to move.
+* q/w to change the sun angle
+* click to spawn a model

 Licensed under Affero GPL v3.0 until I get a stronger copyleft license for games.